Loudest Voice = Majority Opinion

 Our strange brains

-A study published recently in the Journal of Personality and Social Psychology examined exactly this situation to test how people judge the distribution of opinion.
+A study published in the Journal of Personality and Social Psychology examined exactly this situation to test how people judge the distribution of opinion.

 In fact, if one person in a group repeats the same opinion three times, it has 90% of the effect of three different people in that group expressing the same opinion.
 When you think about it, that is strange.
 Indeed, I'm not sure I'd even believe it if I hadn't already read many other psychology studies that point to the illogical and unreasonable ways our minds sometimes work.